greenm01/ec4x/docs/ec4x_specs.md

 ## 4.1 Fleet Orders

 Possible fleet missions are listed in the table below.
-These are the classic fleet orders from Esterain Conquest, modified for EC4X.
+These are the classic fleet orders from Esterian Conquest, modified for EC4X.

 | No. | Mission                 | Requirements                             |
 | --- | ----------------------- | ---------------------------------------- |